Kristina01111000/Drws_site/README.md

 - check all the graphs
 - work on the box at the bottom of pdf
 - put image in the link at bottom
+- fix up the quiz page

 11/16
-- When we get quizzes back  of the quizzes

 - He is going to write a blurb for the quizzes
 - He will add remove a sentence from the paragraphs on the homepage